Understanding Congenital Heart Defects

 Genetic syndrome:

-Some people with congenital heart defects have a specific genetic condition that can include other health problems.
-They may or may not know that they have such a condition.
+Some people born with heart disease can have a specific genetic condition that can include other health problems.
 The chance for their child to also have this condition can be as high as 50 percent.
-These conditions can vary widely in their severity, so children may have less serious or more serious health problems than their parents.
+These conditions can vary in how severe they are, so children may have less serious or more serious health problems than their parents.
 Learn more about genetic counseling.

 -